 WhatsApp Marketing Automation: A Strategy for EU Enterprises

 For EU enterprises, WhatsApp marketing automation is no longer a growth experiment — it's a governance question.
 The channel converts, but every automated message crosses GDPR, Meta template policy, and a per-conversation invoice.
-This guide is the strategy piece: how to design automated WhatsApp marketing that is compliant by construction, and why moving off a shared CPaaS onto a dedicated EU-hosted instance is usually the single biggest cost lever available.
+This guide is the strategy piece: how to design automated WhatsApp marketing that is compliant by construction, and why moving off a shared CPaaS onto a dedicated regional instance is usually the single biggest cost lever available.

 TL;DR